rcgreen99/rcgreen99/README.md

 ## Hi, I'm Reese Green
+Associate Machine Learning Engineer at KUNGFU.AI.

-I'm a Recent graduate of the Univeristy of Colorado at Boulder where I double majored in Computer Science & Applied Mathematics.
+Double majored in Computer Science & Applied Mathematics at the Univeristy of Colorado at Boulder.

 Currently, I'm working at KUNGFU.AI as an Associate Machine Learning Engineer